SabineWanka/My-Portfolio/README.md

 # My Portfolio

-My personal portfolio, with informations about myself, a list of my projects and a contact form
+My personal portfolio, with informations about myself, a list of my projects and a contact form, used HTML and Bootstrap CSS Framework for the Layout

 ![image](https://user-images.githubusercontent.com/55050594/77821292-437a4980-70e9-11ea-92e5-3d5f85ee50fa.png)